HCOOH46/MorphoPulse/README.md

 No real datasets are included.
 This repository only provides placeholder directories and README files documenting the expected structure.

 ## Checkpoints

-No pretrained checkpoints are included.
-See [docs/checkpoints.md](docs/checkpoints.md) for the expected layout.

 # Acknowledge
 We thank the authors of [TimeVQVAE](https://github.com/ML4ITS/TimeVQVAE) and [papagei-foundation-model](https://github.com/Nokia-Bell-Labs/papagei-foundation-model) for their high-quality work.